HMO Training Heritage Leaders “Personal Interpretation for Natural and Cultural Heritage”

 The workshop’s instructor, Valya Stergioti, is a freelance interpretive trainer and planner.
 She has more than 20 years of experience on organizing and implementing interpretive workshops about heritage for adults and children.
 She works in collaboration with different NGOs and other institutions all over Greece and has more than 10 years’ experience in adult training.
 As Interpret Europe’s Training Coordinator, along with the members of the Training Team, she is responsible for the creation and implementation of a quality, interpretive training program that will meet the needs of heritage professionals from all over Europe.
 Valya is inspired by the influence that heritage interpretation can have on individuals and is always looking for new ways to enrich and improve her training activities.

-- Suggested donation for participation: 1500 Euros (tuition and refreshments).
+- Suggested donation for participation: 1500 Euros (tuition, refreshments and light lunch).

-- Kaplan Foundation Scholarships (partial or full coverage towards tuition, board and accommodation) will be available for individuals actively involved in the research, study and promotion of the sites of Corinth, Delos, Larisa and Olympia (excluding airfare/travel expenses and our Organization’s 2018 membership fee).
+- Kaplan Foundation Scholarships (partial or full coverage towards tuition and accommodation) will be available for individuals actively involved in the research, study and promotion of a) the sites of Corinth, Delos, Larisa and Olympia in Greece; b) the site of Stobi in FYROM; c) various sites in Algeria (supported by the Kaplan Foundation) (excluding airfare/travel expenses and our Organization’s 2019 membership fee)

-- Heritage Management Organization scholarships will be available for applicants who do not qualify for any of the above mentioned scholarships (excluding airfare/travel expenses and our Organization’s 2018 membership fee).
+- Various other scholarships as well as Heritage Management Organization scholarships for participation will be available for qualified candidates (excluding airfare/travel expenses and our Organization’s 2019 membership fee).

 To apply for this workshop please:

-After acceptance of their application file, participants will receive an official letter outlining in detail the conditions of participation.
-Heritage Management Organization membership is required for participation in all of our Organization’s Executive Leadership in Heritage Management Workshops.
-Participants will be asked to arrange payment of the Heritage Management Organization Membership Fee for 2018 and book their accommodation in Elefsina by filling in and submitting the Heritage Interpretation Workshop 2018 Booking Form Recipients of scholarships for participation in this workshop are (generally) required to pay the general HMO membership fee (100 Euros).
+participation in all of our Organization’s Executive Leadership in Heritage Management Workshops.
+Recipients of scholarships for participation in this workshop are (generally) required to pay the general membership fee (100 Euros).